MarcoPalomino/FileLogger/README.md

 The unit tests consider the path defined in the **app.config** for creating the file or using the file already created.

-Any concern or improvement, is well received. :+1:
+Any concern or improvement, it is well received. :+1: